 Like clinics and doctor's offices, all Maine hospitals offer financial assistance to qualifying patients.
 Under Maine law, no one can be denied access to emergency services because of their insurance status or their ability to pay, and emergency visits are free if you meet certain income levels.
-You should be aware that your definition of 'emergency' may differ from that of the hospital, and it is always good to call the billing office ahead of time and ask about the "free care" and "sliding-scale" programs if possible.
+You should be aware that your definition of "emergency" may differ from that of the hospital, and it is always good to call the billing office ahead of time and ask about the "free care" and "sliding-scale" programs if possible.
 Also, in non-emergency situations you should try to seek care from clinics and doctor's offices before taking a trip to the ER.
-Hospitals are often over-utilized for their all-hours, walk-in convenience, but they come with a heavy financial toll to individuals and society.
+Hospitals are often over-utilized for their all-hours, walk-in convenience, but that over-utilization come with a heavy financial toll to individuals and society.

 2014 Monthly Income Guidelines for

 Individuals with incomes at or less than $1,459 a month are eligible.

 ($1,967 a month for a family of two; add $508 a month for each additional family member)